vramework/vramework-website/docs/50-nextjs/nextjs-app.md

 # Using Vramework with NextJS App Router

 :::info
-The nextJS app router currently supports nextJS version 14, as version 15 has breaking changes when it comes to headers.
+The nextJS app router currently supports nextJS version 15, as version 15 introducted breaking changes when it comes to headers.
 :::

 :::warning